joebed/cppTestSuite/README.md

 Further plans for this project include a more streamlined results system, speeding it up because I KNOW this boy is going to be slow on big tests, maybe creating a thread for each test case and operating them simulataneously?
 This would be helpful for async functions

 ## Usage
-How it works right now is you create a test file, call it main.cpp or whatever you want.
-Make sure to #include "env.cpp" at the top.
+Make sure to #include "suite.cpp" at the top of your file.
+All of these functions will go directly into your main function.

 The first line in your function should be
 <RUN_TESTS(bool)>